webplatform/docs/dom/Element/children/index.md

 {{Notes_Section
 |Usage=Use this property to get a live collection of the child elements of an element.
 |Notes=*Since this is a live collection, its '''length''', as well as its content, will always change whenever child elements are added, removed, or reordered.
-*Similar to the objects contained in the [[dom/properties/all|'''all''']] collection, the objects contained in the '''children''' collection are undefined if the child elements are overlapping tags.
+*The objects contained in the '''children''' collection are undefined if the child elements are overlapping tags.
 *The '''children''' collection can contain HTML elements.
 }}
 {{Related_Specifications_Section